 These gluten-free chocolate pots are lovely and light with a smooth, silky texture, so you can indulge your chocolate cravings guilt-free.

-1½ tablespoons gluten-free cocoa powder, plus extra for dusting
+- 1½ tablespoons cocoa powder gluten-free, plus extra for dusting

-1 x 375 ml tin reduced-fat evaporated milk
+- 1 tin reduced-fat evaporated milk Roughly about 375 ml

 - Combine the Splenda, cocoa powder and 2 tablespoons of the boiling water in a small heatproof bowl and blend until smooth.